-We will explore our topics of traditional tales and castles through role-play and small world play.
-We will use a variety of media in our art and craft activities and will develop our skills in 3d art and modelling using recycled junk materials to make 3d houses.
-We will explore how to join different materials.
-We will also explore collages and make our own.
-We will develop our observation and drawing skills.
-We will listen and respond to a range of music through our continuous provision activities including the outside music area, un-tuned percussion and through our music sessions using the Charanga Music programme.
+We will explore our topics of Traditional Tales and Castles through role-play and small world play.
+We will learn about the artist Paul Klee and use a variety of media and techniques to make our own collage in this style.
+We will also explore structures and how we might build stronger and more stable houses, linked to the tale of The Three Little Pigs.
+We will listen and respond to a range of music through our continuous provision activities including the outside music area, un-tuned percussion and through our music sessions using the Charanga Music program.